kaplayjs/kaplay/README.md

 const kaboom = require("kaplay");
 ```

-Note that you'll need to use a bundler like `esbuild` or `webpack` to use Kaboom with NPM
+Note that you'll need to use a bundler like `esbuild` or `webpack` to use KaPlay with NPM

 ### Browser CDN